HotelTango314/cs5293sp23-project3/README.md

 pipenv run python project3.py --document testcity.pdf
 ```

+NOTE: I DEVELOPED AND RAN THIS USING CLUSTER SIZE e2-standard-8

 --document is the only implemented flag.
 A sample pdf file is saved in the root directory for use in testing functionality of the file (testcity.pdf)

 Visit this link for a video example of how to run: